AvalZ/RevOK/README.md

 ###

-The core of RevOK is
+The core of RevOK is the *stub* component.
+It listens for incoming requests and sends attack responses.

+Responses are crafted from a *template* response and a *substitution list* containing attack payloads.
+Example usage:

+`python cli.py stub example.template example.substitutions`

 ### Automatic token deployment

 You can launch the *stub* component like this: